-Once you’ve clicked the record statues button, you’ll be taken to a new dashboard that outlines the process on how to mark your employees as either exempt or non-exempt.
-We’ll walk you through what it means to be exempt, what you need to do in Justworks, and how exemption status impacts time tracking and pay frequencies for employees.
+On this page, you can read more information about what it means to be exempt, what you need to do in Justworks, and how exemption status impacts time tracking and pay frequencies for employees.

 Once you have determined your employees' exemption statuses, we can help with correctly paying them regular and overtime wages.
 When you have your employees' exemption statuses on-hand, click "I’m ready to record status."

-Record the status of each employee by selecting “Exempt” or “Non-Exempt”.
+Record the status of each employee by selecting “Exempt” or “Non-Exempt” and click “Continue.”

 After you’ve recorded the status for each employee, you’ll need to choose when these changes will take effect.
 Since some of your employees may now be on different or new pay frequencies, we’ll ask you when you’d like to switch your salaried employees to a biweekly pay frequency, and recommend communicating these changes to them ahead of time.
 For communication tips, this blog post might help.

 Keep in mind that even if you will not have to change the pay frequency for any of your employees, you will still be asked for an effective date.
 This will ensure that, moving forward, any new employees' pay schedules will depend on their exemption status.

 Additionally, you will not be able to make other changes, such as raises, to compensation during the period between when you go through the Exempt/Non-Exempt Wizard and the effective date you've selected.
 Once the effective date comes, however, you will be able to make any changes to your team members' compensation.

 Employees who track time (all employees paid hourly, and non-exempt salaried employees) are paid on a biweekly pay cycle.
 Exempt salaried employees are not required to track time and are paid on a semimonthly pay cycle by default.
 If you have employees on both pay cycles, you can opt to moving all employees to a biweekly pay cycle.
 If you do move your exempt employees to the biweekly pay frequency, they will be paid every other Friday for the two weeks prior, the same way your non-exempt employees are.